dischmidt/timepad/README.md

 # timepad — CLI Notebook & Log Manager

-**timepad** is a small, fast command-line tool for timestamped notes/logs (“protocols”).
+**timepad** is a lightweight command-line tool for managing timestamped notes and logs.
-It creates files named by date/time (and optional subject), opens them in your editor, and provides convenient commands to list, view, dump, edit, rename, copy, and back up entries.
+It creates files with standardized names (date/time + optional subject), opens them in your preferred editor, and provides commands to list, view, edit, rename, and manage your entries.

 ---

 ## Purpose

-Timepad helps you record what happened, when it happened, and why.
-Each note begins with the current date and time, plus a short subject, so your work forms a clear timeline and context.
-You can start a note for a task, return to it later, and quickly find related notes for the same project or day.
-Reading, renaming, copying, or safely backing up entries is simple.
-Use it to document steps, capture ideas, track progress, and assemble a dependable story of your decisions and results.
+Timepad helps you maintain a clear timeline of your work and thoughts.
+Each entry is automatically timestamped and can include a descriptive subject.
+The consistent format makes it easy to track what happened when, find related notes, and build a searchable history of your activities.
+Perfect for documenting work sessions, tracking decisions, recording meeting notes, or keeping a work log.

 ---